The Most Comfortable Sleeper Sofas, According To Reviewers

 The Best Bang For Your Buck: Nantwich Channel Tufted Convertible Sofa

 Most quality sleeper sofas are at high price points, well over a thousand dollars.
 That's because they come complete with a mattress, which drives up the price as well as the demand.
-The Nantwich Channel Tufted Convertible Sofa features a problem-solving design, so you can get a sleek sofa and a comfortable bed for your guests — all for under $300.
+The Austen Twin Split Back Convertible Sofa features a problem-solving design, so you can get a sleek sofa and a comfortable bed for your guests — all for under $300.

 Instead of a mattress, the couch cushions fold out flat to give you a twin-size sleeping area.
 For that reason, this pick is more of a sofa bed — but it's this unique feature that saves you hassle and money when accommodating your company.
 And the split-back design lets you choose between three positions — sitting, lounging, and sleeping.
-As the description says, “This means that you can be sitting to read your favorite book on one side while your best friend is laying down on the other side for an afternoon nap.”
+As the description says, “Perfect for unexpected overnight guests, or just a handy spot for a nap, futons are a great option for adding a touch of seating that can easily be transformed into sleeping space whenever needed.”

 If You’re Short On Living Space: Nia Sleeper Loveseat

 So you're furnishing your tiny office or small living area.
 You might initially think the footprint isn't big enough for a sleeper, but think again.
 There are plenty of ways to maximize the space so you can get the most out of it — and this Nia Sleeper from Willa Arlo Interiors is one of them.
 It measures just 44-inches deep when folded down to a twin-size bed, and its split-back design makes it perfect for sleeping or just lounging.

 The mid-century modern design is super trendy and sleek, and velvet upholstery gives it an expensive feel without actually breaking the bank — it’s under $400.
 You can choose from seven colors, including a millennial-pink option that will liven up any small space.
 Sometimes with studio apartments or small guest rooms, some furniture rearrangement needs to be done in order to fold down a sleeper.
 Fear not — the Nia comes with soft padding under all four feet to make it easy to move around without scuffing up your floors.